Junk Drawer

 to be specific in our affections

 Recently I’ve been thinking a lot about specificity.
-There’s this clause that’s attached itself to my brain like a barnacle, and I notice it whenever I get into the elevator or the shower:
+There’s this clause that’s bound itself to my brain like a barnacle, and I notice it whenever I get into the elevator or turn on the shower:

 to be specific in our affections

-It’s been stuck there since a phone call I had in December.
-At some point in the call, I said something nice.
+It’s been stuck there since this phone call I had in December.
+At some point, I said something nice.
 My friend paused and said, “You are very good at giving compliments.”
-Now, there are two main categories of response to compliments: shiver it off or accept it.
-But when people compliment you on giving compliments, it’s a signal that you’ve noticed and appreciated something specific, maybe small or overlooked, that makes them feel seen and appreciated.
-I like hunting for those things.

 So maybe what I’ve been thinking about isn’t just specificity, but specificity in love.
-In friendships and in romance, I crave love that feels specific.
+In friendships and in romance, I lean into love that feels specific.
 It’s easy to forget how actively we can design our affections for every recipient: I don’t want words that could be meant for anyone else; I don’t want to vaguepost.
 I want a love that’s conscious of my quirks.
 And when you have a love that exists specifically between two individuals, this creole of affection starts to emerge.
 The love gets wonderfully weird, and then it becomes durable.
-It develops resilience.
-How can two people constantly designing their love to welcome the weirdness and specificity of the other do anything but last?
+How can two people constantly designing their love to welcome the strangeness and specificity of the other do anything but last?

 Tuesday, January 6, 2026